 Introducing CEQA

 Enacted in 1970, CEQA is one of the most significant environmental statutes in California.
-The Act requires state, regional, and local agencies to analyze and publicly disclose the environmental impacts of proposed projects and to adopt all feasible measures to mitigate any adverse environmental impacts determined to be “significant.
+The Act requires state, regional, and local agencies to analyze and publicly disclose the environmental impacts of proposed projects and to adopt all feasible measures to mitigate any adverse environmental impacts determined to be “significant.”
 Supplementing the statutory provisions of CEQA are administrative regulations known as the CEQA Guidelines, which are initially developed by the Governor's Office of Land Use and Climate Innovation (LCI) (formerly the Governor’s Office of Planning and Research) and ultimately officially promulgated by the California Natural Resources Agency (CNRA).
 The CEQA Guidelines reflect statutory requirements and incorporate court decisions interpreting and implementing these statutes.
 The name “Guidelines” is somewhat misleading, in that they are not merely advisory but are duly enacted regulations with the force of law (and for that reason are codified in Title 14 of the California Code of Regulations).
 In this respect, they differ from the purely advisory “General Plan Guidelines” published and periodically updated by LCI, which are not found in the California Code of Regulations.

 CEQA applies to a wide range of projects undertaken, funded, or approved by government agencies in the state, making its scope quite extensive.
 One of the primary objectives of CEQA is to ensure environmental protection.
 The Act compels decision-makers to consider the environmental consequences of a project before giving it the green light.
 This statutory objective is complemented by the law’s emphasis on public participation, providing the public with opportunities to provide input into the governmental decision-making process.
 Moreover, CEQA aims to foster transparency in government decisions affecting the environment.
 It requires that significant environmental effects of a project be disclosed, ensuring that the public is adequately informed of them.